The Experimental Education Environment (E3) is a space supporting all Michigan Tech

 to encourage faculty innovation.

-For the next year, Dr. Wanless will be leading an educational research program in consort with the Herman Miller team to assess the value of the space and instructor and learner satisfaction.
-The space will also enable IT Media Services, instructors or vendors to test new technologies, media or furniture prior to larger-scale use.
+The initial start-up, supported by the Herman Miller Corporation, was based on the ideas of a group of faculty, CTL, IT and library staff and jump-started by a student team from the College of Computing under the leadership of Linda Wanless.
+Dr. Wanless has led an educational research program in consort with the Herman Miller team to assess the value of the space and instructor and learner satisfaction.
+The space has also enabled IT Media Services, instructors or vendors to test new technologies, media or furniture prior to larger-scale use.

-Schedule classes or groups (under 20 students) by contacting the Office of the University Librarian at (906) 487-2500 or firstname.lastname@example.org
+Schedule classes or groups by contacting the William G. Jackson Center for Teaching and Learning at 906-487-3000 or firstname.lastname@example.org.

 Jackson CTL staff are also available to provide an instructional design consultation to ensure optimum use of the space.